 Oh, the shame!
 Exposed as a townie-poephol!
 Got to hand it to Uncle Hec, the master of quiet, understated humour.
 I still blush when I think of it, but of course he was very gentle on me and gave me a whisky that evening, as always.
 Just not as stiff a tot as the one he poured for Aunt Stell.

-I’m a farmer.
-I know I’m a farmer because I have the keys to the bakkie and instructions on how to run a dairy.
+I was a farm manager for a week.
+I had the keys to the bakkie and no clue on how to run a dairy.

-The instructions were flung at me outside the door to the Platberg Bottle Store in Warden Street along with the bakkie keys as the car taking Des and Tabs to Jan Smuts airport roared off.
-They were late and could miss the departure of their flight to Harare and on to Mana Pools on the Zambesi.
+What actually happened was a car screeched to a halt outside the door to the Platberg Bottle Store in Warden Street where I was working in my holidays for Mom and Dad, and some keys were flung at me as the car taking Des and Tabs to Jan Smuts airport roared off.
+They were late and could miss the departure of their flight at Jan Smuts airport in Joburg.

 Were they written instructions?
-No, shouted instructions.
-The three-second short course on the finer aspects of dairy herd management: “You’ll be fine!
-The bakkie’s parked in Retief Street.”
+No, hastily shouted instructions: ‘You’ll be fine!
+The bakkie’s parked in Retief Street.’
+Said Des.

 What did I get right?
 Well, I ate breakfast every morning.
 Quite well.
-Gilbert presented me with a plate with one egg, one rasher of bacon and one slice of toast, arranged identically on the plate each morning at 6am sharp.
+Gilbert presented a plate with one egg, one rasher of bacon and one slice of toast, arranged identically on the plate each morning at 6am sharp.
 That I was good at.
+And I rode King for half an hour or so each morning.
+I enjoyed that.

 Decades later my nephew Robbie told me dairy farming was all about managing your pastures.
-Hell, don’t tell Des, but I didn’t given his grass one glance all week.
+Hell, don’t tell Des, but I didn’t given his grass a single glance all week.

 We would meet on The Bend, Kai’s paradise on the Tugela outside Bergville.
 The guys from Doories in Johannesburg studying to be optometrists and engineers at the Wits Tech and the gals from NTC in Pietermaritzburg, studying to be teachers of the future fine upstanding youth of SA.
 We would meet specifically to practice setting a good example.